 Brody's Crafted Cocktails Continues Spring 2024 Expansion

-Award-Winning Ready-to-Serve Cocktail Brand Continues Aggressive 2024 Expansion Plans with Savannah Distributing in Georgia
+Award-Winning Ready-to-Serve Cocktail Brand Continues Aggressive 2024 Expansion Plans with Superior Beverage in Ohio

-COLLINGSWOOD, N.J., March 29, 2024 /PRNewswire/ -- Brody's Crafted Cocktails, the highly-acclaimed premium ready-to-serve craft cocktails, proudly announces its latest addition to an ambitious 2024 expansion strategy in collaboration with Savannah Distributing Company.
-This family-operated wholesale distribution partner, headquartered in Savannah, GA, is set to introduce Brody's to retail partners, with the official launch scheduled for April 2024.
+COLLINGSWOOD, N.J., April 2, 2024 /PRNewswire/ -- Brody's Crafted Cocktails, the female-founded purveyor of premium ready-to-serve craft cocktails, proudly announces its latest addition to an ambitious 2024 expansion strategy in collaboration with Superior Beverage Group.
+Over the past century, this premium wholesale beverage distributor, with two primary locations in Cleveland and Columbus, is set to introduce Brody's to retail partners, with the official launch scheduled for April 2024.

-Brody's signature all-natural spirit-based cocktails, meticulously crafted in both classic and imaginative flavors, present a solution for those seeking sophisticated cocktails without the intricate preparation.
+Brody's signature premium all-natural spirit-based cocktails, meticulously crafted in both classic and imaginative flavors, present a seamless solution for those seeking sophistication without the intricate preparation.
 The innovative blends are expertly designed to elevate any celebration, allowing consumers to simply uncork, pour over ice, serve, and relish mixology-level cocktails in the comfort of their homes or while on the go.

-Building on a strong start to 2024, Brody's expansion plans are on-pace to add several new markets throughout the year.
-Expectations remain high, and several additional markets are poised to be unveiled this quarter.
+Expansion efforts in 2024 continue as planned, and the team at Brody's are on-pace to add several new markets throughout the year.
+Consumer enthusiasm for Brody's lineup will continue to guide expansion plans throughout 2024 and into 2025.

-Cristy Neunson, Co-Founder of Brody's, expresses gratitude for the overwhelming support received from consumers, retailers, and distribution partners.
-"As one of the only alcoholic beverage categories expanding each year, savvy consumers continue to search for the best spirits-based pre-mixed cocktails available.
-We remain truly honored and humbled by the overwhelmingly positive reception, validating the focus and effort in bringing an exceptional cocktail experience to market.
-The energy and excitement we are receiving in our new markets continue to support our goal in providing the highest quality, most unique cocktail experience to Brody's newest fans," she states.
+"Spirits-based ready-to-serve cocktails continues to be one of the only expanding categories in alcoholic beverages," states Cristy Neunson, Co-Founder of Brody's, "and savvy consumers continue to search for the best spirits-based pre-mixed cocktails available.
+The positive reception by consumers, retailers, and distribution partners, validating the focus and effort in bringing an exceptional cocktail experience to market, is truly humbling.
+The energy and excitement we are receiving in our new markets continue to support our goal in providing the highest quality, most unique and authentic cocktail experience to Brody's newest fans," she states.

-Neunson continues, "Partnering with Savannah Distributing to bring Brody's to retailers in Georgia is a natural fit for our team.
+Neunson continues, "Partnering with Superior Beverage Group to bring Brody's to retailers in Ohio is especially exciting for the Brody's team since one of our other female founders calls Columbus, OH home.
 Everyone at Brody's is anticipating a truly supportive and successful partnership in our goal to make Brody's the #1 ready-to-serve, authentic pre-mixed cocktail across the country."

-Highlighting the Georgia expansion, Brody's introduces their Georgia inspired Peach Cosmo.
-By infusing the unmistakable flavors of Georgia white peach and blood orange as an alternative to traditional ingredients, Brody's Peach Cosmo is a truly Southern inspired cocktail with the strength of an authentic Cosmopolitan at 23% ABV (46 Proof).

 For more information on Brody's, product availability, or to make a purchase online, please visit www.drinkbrodys.com.
 Media inquiries may be directed to Kat Haddon at [email protected].